Xanthotype Geometers

 Adults are yellow or tan, with reddish or purplish dots and small blotches.

-Larvae are round, light yellow-green or brown, sometimes with reddish lateral lines.
-They rest with body extended out at an angle and resemble little twigs or shoots.
-The head is flattened and greenish-white.
+The caterpillars are round, light yellowish green or brown, sometimes with lengthwise reddish lines.
+They rest with their body extended straight out at an angle and resemble little twigs or shoots.
+The head is flattened and greenish white.

 Size